lrobvilla/linear_algebra_lib_prototype/README.md

 There are several modifications that must still be undertaken to make this an actual functional C++ library, to name a few:

 - Fixing the "rigidity" of the structs that serve as containers for matrices.
-This can probably be done by the use of dynamimc vectors instead of arrays of doubles.
+This can probably be done by the use of dynamic vectors instead of arrays of doubles.

 - Adding a function to calculate the determinant of matrices.